egorFiNE/node-stock/README.md

 **node-stock** is used by my proprietary blackbox trading company for all our robots.
 The code has been in production for more than a year now, so it is considered mature.

-The code is well unit-tested.
+The code is well coverted by unit tests.

 # Modules